Hommiestoken/Hommiestoken/README.md

 ## Roadmap

 Our journey is just beginning.
-Check out our roadmap (link-to-roadmap) to see what exciting developments we have in store.
+Check out our roadmap at www.hommiestoken.com to see what exciting developments we have in store.

 ## Contact Us